 The prickly pear grows in some fascinating places.
 Below are a few of the gardens you can find this plant.

 Below is a photo I took while touring the Master Gardener Orchard – University of Nevada Cooperative Extension in Las Vegas.

 In search of anything green in Las Vegas besides Lantana and palm trees, I found myself on the outskirts of town.
 I had no idea this was the Master Gardener facility.
 Luckily, I was spying through the gate as a master gardener was arriving to do the daily watering.
-I got to tour the garden with her as she watered.
 The prickly pear cactus plants stood out because they were sitting in the hot desert sun on the outside of the greenhouse.

 Germany – Munich Botanical Gardens

 While visiting Germany with my husband we spend an afternoon at the Munich Botanical Garden.
-It was a cold autumn day so we spent most of the day in the greenhouses.
-I can’t get over how many cacti they had including the prickly pear cactus.
+On a cold autumn day we walked about the greenhouses and conservatory.
+I can’t get over how many cacti they call this place home including the prickly pear cactus.

 Share your story with me on my website contact page.
 Don’t forget to share this prickly Pear Content on the social media links provided.

 Happy Creative Prickly Pear Cactus Growing (you got this),